metta-systems/metta.systems/content/blog/2022-05-03-osdev-tooling-3.md

 ## Other tools

-Using cargo-make lets install helper tools as part of the build, so I added `rustfilt` dependency to my `nm` command.
+Using cargo-make lets install helper tools as part of the build, so I added {{ crate(name="rustfilt") }} dependency to my `nm` command.
 Now `just nm` would not simply dump all of the kernel symbols, but sort them by start address and demangle names to proper Rust qualified identifiers.

 ```
 000000000009390c t core::slice::index::slice_start_index_len_fail_rt